ninjaaron/xonsh-quickstart/README.rst

 special characters and leaving another part unquoted (perhaps for the use of a glob character) is not permitted.
 The creators of xonsh find this behavior to be "insane_".
-I find its omission to be rather annoying, and the command-mode way of interpreting such strings is not an improvement by any stretch.
+I find its omission to be rather annoying, and the subprocess mode way of interpreting such strings is not an improvement by any stretch.
 In any case, xonsh has mechanisms to compensate for some of this which will be covered in the next section.

-Command mode also supports ``&&`` and ``||`` operators for running additional commands on success or failure, However, they recommend using the more Pythonic-looking ``and`` and ``or`` operators.
+Subprocess mode also supports ``&&`` and ``||`` operators for running additional commands on success or failure, However, they recommend using the more Pythonic-looking ``and`` and ``or`` operators.

 Backgrounding processes with ``&`` also works.
 See `job control`_ for more.

-Command substitution in command mode only works with ``$()``.
+Command substitution in subprocess mode only works with ``$()``.
 Backticks mean something else in xonsh.
 Both of these features will be covered in more detail in the following section.

-That about covers it for the quickstart to command mode.
+That about covers it for the quickstart to subprocesses mode.
 The next section deals with passing data between the two modes.

 .. _redirection syntax: